You can read this article in Polish via a Google machine translation

 Credenhill Court in the small and picturesque village of Credenhill Herefordshire, was once a hostel for Polish war veterans.

-Image attribution – derivative work: © Copyright Philip Pankhurst.
+Image attribution – derivative work.
+Original: © Copyright Philip Pankhurst.
 2.0 Generic (CC BY-SA 2.0)

 Credenhill Court Polish Hostel in Herefordshire

 The Credenhill Court Polish Hostel was run by the charity The Relief Society for Poles and the hostel closed in 1987.
 That same year Credenhill Court Rest Home opened at the same premises, as a private care home.
 Under an agreement reached between the Polish charity and the new owners, the remaining Polish veterans were able to receive continued care.
-Source: Hereford Times article dated 7/12/2006 and Hereford Times article dated 20/09/2007.
+Source: Hereford Times article dated 15 March 2005.

 Background – The Polish Resettlement Act of 1947